 - We aim to invest in businesses that comply with the UN Guiding Principles on Business and Human Rights (UNGP) and the OECD Guidelines for Multinational Enterprises.
 In addition, we expect sovereigns to comply with international treaties, conventions, or best practices such as the Universal Declaration of Human Rights, and the International Covenant on Economic, Social and Cultural Rights. - We expect entities to provide transparency about how they contribute to human rights and the living standards of the communities affected by their operations, secure the proper wellbeing of their employees or inhabitants, protect against social injustice and inequality, and follow principles of suitable governance, good human capital management, and appropriate social capital management. - We exclude violators of the UN Global Compact principles.
-As the transition to a sustainable society progresses, we raise the minimum expectations on how entities contribute to the basic needs of affected employees and communities, contribute to a fairer society, and organise good governance in line with the Sustainable Development Goals. - We work towards these targets through our stewardship approach and by integrating the double materiality principles into our sustainable investment solutions (see chapters 4 and 5).
+As the transition to a sustainable society progresses, we raise the minimum expectations on how entities contribute to the basic needs of affected employees and communities, contribute to a fairer society, and organise good governance in line with the Sustainable Development Goals. - We strengthen our approach to applying social standards via active ownership activities and by integrating the double materiality principles into our sustainable investment solutions (see chapters 4 and 5).